Halfive Virtual Machine Specification

 H5VM Memory layout (Code memory and data memory)

 Following Harvard architecture principles, H5VM loads code and data separately into two different ‘members’.
 The machine code is loaded into the code member, while the data member contains almost all information that is manipulated during the program execution itself.
+Both members are big-endian.

 The code member is read-only.